Evangelion: 3.0+1.0 Thrice Upon a Time currently dominates KPop Demon Hunters 75–25

 The Verdict

 Hideaki Anno spent twenty-six years rebuilding Evangelion — the original series, the Rebuild films, the delays that became part of the mythology — and Thrice Upon a Time closes that arc with a finality that carries the weight of a director reconciling with his own depression on screen.
-The instrumentality sequence isn't just spectacle; it's Anno dismantling the franchise's visual grammar and reassembling it as a statement about choosing to live in an imperfect world.
+The Rebuild films' evolving visual language isn't just spectacle; it's Anno dismantling the franchise's animation grammar and reassembling it as a statement about creative renewal — each film redefining what Evangelion looks like as the director himself changes.
 Appelhans and Kang's KPop Demon Hunters fuses idol culture and horror with playful genre confidence.
 The gap reflects the distance between a film that closes a quarter-century of personal mythology and one that opens a new genre premise.

 The Numbers